linde/golang-exploration/readme.md

 Collected Tasks

 * TODO: figure out what's up with `greeterserver.ServeListener() failed to listen: <nil>` in the test output
-* TODO: clean up output and logger use and use [logging constants](https://pkg.go.dev/log#pkg-constants)
+* TODO: reconsider log.Fatalf calls with slog and fatal or something
 * TODO: think about moving proto to a `proto/` dir
 * TODO: generate the openapi v2 schema for the rest gw via this [example](https://github.com/grpc-ecosystem/grpc-gateway/blob/main/examples/internal/proto/examplepb/a_bit_of_everything.proto#L219)
 * TODO: consider using docker images for the protobuf binaries, etc, to forgo installing